Sunday, May 30, 2021

 Honest, I’d panic, growing list of medical progressions–-till

-open a window to tale.
-Yes, please, tell me a story!
+open a window -- Yes, please, tell me a story!
 How

 Grandma Sarah had mist always round